eoin-white-arista/mcp-cvp-demo/README.md

 >

 Kudos to [@noredistribution](https://github.com/noredistribution).
-This demo is almost entirely built on their work with few small modidifcaiton to make it work for me.
+This demo is almost entirely built on their work with few small modifications to make it work for me.

 Any API call can be added very easy with the `@mcp.tool()` decorator.